Below is the Ducati Multistrada 1100 and 1100 S maintenance schedule and service intervals — sourced from the owner’s manual.

 OK, yeah, it’s an unconventional looking bike.
 But it works.
 If it weren’t a Ducati, people wouldn’t have been comparing it to a Ducati Superbike and maybe it’d have had an easier life.

-The Multistrada 1100 and 1100S had a good, reliable engine.
-It was an air-cooled L-twin, which means it has 7,500 mile or 12,000 km valve service intervals… and being a Ducati, it is quite likely that the valves will need to be serviced at those intervals.
+The Multistrada 1100 and 1100S undeniably has a good, reliable engine.
+It’s an air-cooled L-twin, which means it has 7500 mile or 12000 km valve service intervals… and being a Ducati, it is quite likely that the valves will need to be serviced at those intervals.

-It was marketed as an “adventure tourer” (I think).
+Originally, the Ducati Multistrada 1100 was marketed as an “adventure tourer”.
 But don’t mistake the 1100 for an off-road bike.
 It has a bit more clearance and suspension travel than a supersport bike, and it does have an upright seating position that means that you’ll have more control on gravelly surfaces or wet roads.

 But the Multistrada 1100 is more of an “Adventure Sport Tourer”, a category that has been better defined since its time.
-I’d compare it more to a modern Yamaha Tracer 900 or V-Strom 1050.
+In comparisons, it was often compared to a Suzuki V-Strom 1050, for example.

-The Multi 1100, like its predecessor, gives you SOME wind coverage… but not a lot.
-You’ll still feel it all over your upper chest and head, unless you tuck in.
-And the wide handlebars mean that tucking in isn’t exactly intuitive.
+The Multi 1100, like its predecessor, gives you SOME wind coverage, but it errs on the side of sporting.
+You’ll still feel it all over your upper chest and head, unless you tuck your head down.

-Overall, the Multi 1100, with its 69 kW/94 hp engine and ~225 kg (~500 lb) wet weight, is no rocket — but some deft shifting can still send you to over 60 mph (100 km/h) in under 4 seconds.
-But I doubt you’d be flogging it like that very often!
+Overall, the Multistrada 1100, with its 69 kW/94 hp engine and ~225 kg (~500 lb) wet weight, is no rocket — but some deft shifting can still send you to over 60 mph (100 km/h) in under 4 seconds, if that’s how you want to treat your aging classic sport tourer.

 Ducati Multistrada 1100 Owner’s Manual